Hillkip23/defi-amm-stablecoin-stress-testing/README.md

 > https://hillkip23-defi-amm-stablecoin-stress-t-appstablecoin-app-yfedl4.streamlit.app/

-The app exposes two main modules:
+The app exposes:

 - **AMM & LP Risk** – GBM‑based simulations of LP vs HODL outcomes, impermanent loss, and fee income under different volatility regimes.
 - **Stablecoin Peg & Liquidity Stress Lab** – OU‑based peg models, depeg probabilities and severity metrics, and slippage as a function of pool depth and trade size.

-All figures and tables in the paper are generated directly from this codebase via export scripts and are reproducible from the Streamlit interface.
+All results in the paper are generated directly from this codebase via export scripts and are reproducible from the Streamlit interface.

----

 ## Research Overview